Science Fiction Author &

 I am an only child.
 Most of the time, I’m okay with that, and I particularly didn’t mind it when I was growing up.
 As I get older, I realize I might have liked having contemporaries within my family who shared my basic history.
 But this singular perspective gave me something I suspect most only children have, and that is the ability to develop deep, all-encompassing friendships very quickly, ones that replace what we instinctually feel we’ve missed because we lack siblings.
 Now, you don’t get to my age without understanding they’re never going to be quite like having those ties that come with sharing DNA, but there are people in my life who I expect to be there for the long run.
 Some are family, some are like family, but they remain in my life because I choose them, and they choose me.
 These are the friends I suspect Octavia Butler was talking about.

 Butler was an award winning Science Fiction novelist, the first black woman to claim that title.
 She came from a working class family, an only child herself, raised by her mother who was widowed when Butler was seven.
-She was a terribly shy little girl who was also dyslexic, and the combination made socializing and making friends very difficult for her.
-At 12, she unwittingly discovered her saving grace, writing, and that singular purpose established her in a world that brought fulfillment and success – and people she would come to call ‘friend’.
+She was a terribly shy little girl who was also dyslexic, and the combination made socializing and forming friendships very difficult for her.
+At 12, she unsuspectingly discovered her saving grace, writing, and that singular purpose established her in a world that brought fulfillment and success – and people she would come to call ‘friend’.

-When Octavia Butler started writing Science Fiction not only were there few women working in the genre, there were very few of anything other than white men.
+When Octavia Butler started writing Science Fiction there were precious few women working in the genre, which was dominated by white men.
 Ironically, that’s exactly who she forged friendships with, among them noted author Harlan Ellison, who was not only a friend, but also a mentor to Butler up until her death.
-Their’s was a relationship of mutual respect and common interest, born from a shared love of storytelling in the fantasy realm, and one that likely would not have existed but for that connection.
+Their’s was a relationship of mutual respect and common interest, born from a shared love of storytelling, and one that likely would not have existed but for that connection.

-Butler was candid about her goals, in terms of relating to her audience – she wanted to not only impart information about a subject or theme, but also to write in such a way that her readers experienced the story instead of merely being told about it.
-She was building a connection she felt would make her work more meaningful and memorable to them, and she was exceptionally good at it.
-So when she made the comment about friendship, she certainly knew what she was talking about – being in tune to each other, as friends, and weathering the ups and downs of life, as they come, together.
+Butler was candid about her goals.
+In terms of relating to her audience – she wanted to not only impart information about a subject or theme, but also to write in such a way that her readers experienced the story instead of merely being told about it.
+She was building a connection that she felt would make her work more meaningful and memorable to them, and she was exceptionally good at it.
+So when she made the comment about friendship, she certainly knew what she was talking about – being in tune to each other, as friends, and weathering the ups and downs of life together.

 And isn’t that what friendship is about?
-Holding each other steady through the ups and downs and coming out the other side with as strong a bond as ever?
-Better for the experience because of the support and understanding you gave and received?
+Holding each other steady through the difficult times and coming out the other side with a bond that is stronger than ever?
+Better for the experience, because of the support and understanding you gave and received?
 That’s why friendships are crucial to the human experience.